friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/safetyBuoy.md

 The tutorial goes step-by-step through the creation of a scene containing the **ocean on which a safety buoy is floating**.
 In the **foreground a dolphin swims by** and the sky is illuminated by the **setting sun**.

-> To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.
+> This tutorial is for visual scripting only.
+To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.

 Once the UPM ist installed, this example can be [downloaded](../../unity.md#user-shaders).